Vetocracy

 A vetocracy is a dysfunctional system of governance whereby no single entity can acquire enough power to make decisions and take effective charge.
-Coined by American political scientist Francis Fukuyama, the term points to an excessive ability or willingness to use the veto power within a government or institution (without an adequate means of any override).
+Coined by American political scientist Francis Fukuyama, the term points to an excessive ability or willingness to use the veto power within a government or institution, without an adequate means of any override.
 Such limitations may point to a lack of trust among members or hesitance to cede sovereignty.
+More veto points typically make it more difficult to pass legislation.